MikhaelManurung/mdm-personalweb/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a PhD student in the Department of Parasitology, Leiden University Medical Center.
 I am a medical doctor who are currently studying human immune response to parasitic diseases, such as malaria and human hookworm, in the context of controlled human infection studies.
 I taught myself programming in **R** and **python** so that I can analyse my **RNA-Seq** and **cytometry** data independently.
-I sincerely enjoy data analysis.
+I owe all of my skills to the #rstats community and MOOCs.